Camtasia Instructor Guide

 • You can split the timeline to separately manage video, audio, images, and captions.
 Alternatively, you can combine all these elements onto a single timeline.
 Use whichever approach makes the most sense to you.

-Share your Camtasia lecture recordings in Canvas
+Share your Camtasia lecture recording in Canvas

 The most straightforward way to share your video with students is through Canvas and its built-in media storage and streaming service, Kaltura.